ivyldewitt/gc-go-projects/golang-log.md

 **Any Reflections?**:

 This is useful in grounding me to the basics of conditionals and how those can be used to have a specific sequence of actions.

+**D10: Tuesday, August, 15th 2017**

+**What did I learn today?**:
+Completed the control flow section - review of the switch statement and a deeper dive into the documentation.
+Also a look into conditional operators with boolean statements.

+Switch Statements come in two types:
+* expression statements
+* type statements

+**How does this build on from yesterday?**:
+Now I can put together all of the main points of control flow - if-else, switch, etc. Now I understand how the sequential processes go, and also how I can use iterative statements (loops) and conditionals (if & switch).

+**Key Takeways & Points to Review**:

+* Conditionals allow us to better segment behavior based on different sequences.
+* Using conditions with iterative declarations allow us to repeat a sequence of actions multiple times.
+* The Switch statements can be used with fallthrough, default cases, or without an expression at all.

+**Any Reflections?**:

+This is useful in grounding me to the basics of conditionals and how those can be used to conduct a specific sequence of actions.
+In conjuction with iterative statements, I can see how we can 'break' out of the standard sequence of a program by breaking it using other statements.